yiannisp1822/Project1_FinanceData/README.md

 ![Unemployment Prediction](./graphs/Unemployment_Prediction.png)
 ![Unemployment Treands](./graphs/Unemployment_Components.png)

+(add the CCI prediction graphs)

 The sharp 2020 unemployment increase was not predicted.
 The likely trigger was the unanticipated COVID-19 outbreak.
 Unemployment is projected to remain fairly steady until at least fall of 2025, which end of the prediction time period.
 Unemployment is anticipated to drop in March, assuming normal seasonality.

+*FedRate prediction
+FedRates are predicted to rise in the next 12 months.
+However, this is not in line with recent news (Fed unlikely to do raises in the near future - if anything, more cuts are predicted)

+ add Yield Curve prediction graphs

 ## The Team